Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 \end{align*}
 $$

-After expanding the above expression and simplifying it it gives us
+After expanding the above expression and simplifying it, we get

 $$
 \begin{align*}